Simple particle model for low-density granular flow interacting with ambient fluid: Method

+To derive the governing equation for the particles, we formulate the force acting on the $i$th particle $\bm{F}_i = \bm{F}_i^g + \bm{F}_i^r + \bm{F}_i^d$, where $\bm{F}_i^g$ is gravity, $\bm{F}_i^r$ is the repulsive force between particles, and $\bm{F}_i^d$ is the drag force due to the ambient fluid.
+Hereinafter, the radius, coordinate, and velocity of the $i$th particle are denoted by $a_i$, $\bm{r}_i$, and $\bm{v}_i$, respectively, and the true density of particles is denoted by $\rho_\mathrm{p}$.
+Gravity $\bm{F}^g$: The gravity in the vertical direction of the $i$th particle $F_i^g$ is calculated by considering the density difference between the particle and fluid; subsequently, it is divided into $x$ and $z$ components depending on the incline angle $\theta$, as follows:

-where $e_y$ denotes the unit vector parallel to the y-axis, $V_i$ denotes the volume of the $i$th particle, $g$ denotes the gravitational acceleration, and $\rho_p$ and $\rho_f$ denotes the densities of the particle and the fluid, respectively. (ii) Repulsive force: We ignore the rotational motion of the particles, and we assume that the $i$th particle experiences only a normal directional force ${\bf F}_{ri}$, which acts as the repulsive force caused by contact with the $j$th particle and is represented as the elastic spring force
+where $e_\theta$ is the vector, $V_i$ is the volume of the $i$th particle, $g$ is the gravitational acceleration, and $\rho_\mathrm{f}$ is the density of the fluid.
+Repulsive force $\bm{F}^r$: Because the rotational motion of the particles is ignored, only the normal force of collision between the $i$th and $j$th particles is calculated as the repulsive force of the $i$th particle $\bm{F}_i^r$ (and $\bm{F}_j^r$), which is represented by the elastic spring force $F_i^r$ as follows: